skinnyjames/graphlyte/README.md

 you can call `query.placeholders` on a query to get back all of the expected variables.
 This is useful when you don't know all of the variables that a query expects.

+### mutations

+you can call Graphlyte::mutation like you would Graphlyte::query.

 # purpose
 This library aims to be a client agnostic implementation for building graphql queries.